Ali Karimi (footballer, born 1994): Esteghlal

 On 15 July 2018, Karimi joined Esteghlal signing a one-year contract with the club.

 Qatar SC

 On 1 November 2020, Karimi joined Qatar SC, signing a one-year contract with the club.

 Kayserispor

-In July 2020, Karimi joined Kayseispor as a free agent.
+In July 2020, Karimi joined Kayserispor as a free agent.

 International career

 Youth

 Karimi was invited to Iran U-23 training camp by Nelo Vingada in preparation for Incheon 2014 and 2016 AFC U-22 Championship (Summer Olympic qualification).
 He was named for the Iran U23 and on the final roster for Incheon 2014.